TykTechnologies/tyk-helm-chart/README.md

 The Tyk owned MDCB registry is private and requires adding users to our organisation which you then define as a secret when pulling the MDCB image.
 Please contact your account manager to arrange this.

-## Install Tyk Hybrid Gateways (This can be used either for Multi-Cloud Gateways or MDCB slaves)
+## Install Tyk Hybrid Gateways (This can be used either for Hybrid Gateways connected to Tyk Cloud or MDCB Hybrid Gateways)

 To install, first modify `values_hybrid.yaml` file as follows:
 1. Add your RPC key in `tyk_k8s.org_id` value